vlsi/vlsi-release-plugins/plugins/checksum-dependency-plugin/README.md

 Changelog
 ---------

+v1.22.0
+* Implemented `<ignored-keys>` to prevent resolution of known to be absent keys

+v1.21.0
-v1.21.0: PGP verification is implemented
+* PGP verification is implemented